Jonathan Bernier: Los Angeles Kings

-After a 8–3 victory against the Vancouver Canucks on April 1, 2010, Bernier was sent back down to Manchester in preparation for the Calder Cup playoffs.
+After an 8–3 victory against the Vancouver Canucks on April 1, 2010, Bernier was sent back down to Manchester in preparation for the Calder Cup playoffs.
 Bernier played in every post-season game for the Monarchs, who made it to the Eastern Conference Finals.
 Manchester lost the series 4–2 against the Hershey Bears, who later went on to win the Calder Cup.

 Bernier spent the following three seasons as the backup goaltender for the Kings behind Jonathan Quick.
-In 2012, the Kings reached the Stanley Cup Finals against the New Jersey Devils, which the Kings won 4–2.
+In 2012, the Kings reached the Stanley Cup Final against the New Jersey Devils, which the Kings won 4–2.
 Despite being an unused backup throughout the playoffs, Bernier's name was engraved on the Stanley Cup.
 He started 14 games for the Kings during the 2012–13 season.
 On April 4, 2013, Bernier recorded a shutout in a 3–0 victory against the Minnesota Wild.
 He ended his stint with the Los Angeles Kings with a record of 29–18–6.